wp-slimstat/wp-slimstat/readme.txt

 * At least 5 Mb of free memory for the tracker

 = Browser Compatibility =
 WP SlimStat uses HTML5 canvases to display its charts.
-This approach is not compatible with Internet Explorer 8 or older, so you're encouraged to upgrade your browser.
+Unfortunately Internet Explorer 8 and older version don't support canvases, so you're encouraged to upgrade your browser.

+= Do more =
-You may also like [WP SlimStat Shortcodes](http://wordpress.org/extend/plugins/wp-slimstat-shortcodes/), which allows you to share your reports with your readers.
+* Take a look at [WP SlimStat Shortcodes](http://wordpress.org/extend/plugins/wp-slimstat-shortcodes/), which allows you to share your reports with your readers.

 == Installation ==